ppy/osu-wiki/news/2024/2024-09-20-syndis-scottish-lan-rumble.md

 ![](/wiki/shared/news/2024-09-20-syndis-scottish-lan-rumble/banner.jpg)

-SSLR takes the concept behind BTMC's Roundtable series of tournaments and raises the bar massively by letting the top 16 qualify and be flown to play on the big stage in **Dundee, Scotland**.
+SSLR takes the concept behind BTMC's [Roundtable](/wiki/Tournaments/The_Roundtable) series of tournaments and raises the bar massively by letting the top 16 qualify and be flown to play on the big stage in **Dundee, Scotland**.

-This means no invitational slots, Qualifiers rule all and you could be there.
+This means no invitational slots, Qualifiers rule all, and you could be there.
 [Signups](https://docs.google.com/forms/d/e/1FAIpQLSeIHwf4xEAifG2lCzWUu72w83F_PMsY0KNeZAGDzaJdq8PG_Q/viewform) are now open and will run until the **30th of September**.

-Qualifiers will take place between 21st–27th October (may change depending on screening) and will put players to their very limits so only the best make it to Scotland in January.
+Qualifiers will take place between 21st–27th October (may change depending on screening) and will put players to their very limits, so only the best make it to Scotland in January.

 **If you're participating, you need to join the [Discord](https://discord.com/invite/NVXTyYgm7W) so we may contact you on the details to fly you out for the tournament.**

-This 2-day event during January 25–26 features a major tournaments and a bundle of side events, all streamed from the [SSLR](https://www.twitch.tv/sslrtourneys) and [Syndi_UK](https://www.twitch.tv/syndi_uk) Twitch channels!
+This 2-day event during January 25–26 features a major tournament alongside bundle of side events, all streamed from the [SSLR](https://www.twitch.tv/sslrtourneys) and [Syndi_UK](https://www.twitch.tv/syndi_uk) Twitch channels!

 ## Schedule